Non-Human Identity Anomaly Detection: Securing the Modern Digital Landscape

 Imagine a world where digital entities operate autonomously, making critical decisions without human intervention.
 This is the reality of today's digital landscape, driven by Non-Human Identities (NHIs).
 But are these NHIs secure?

-• NHIs encompass a wide range of entities, including service accounts, APIs, bots, and AI agents.
+• NHIs encompass a wide range of entities, including service accounts, apis, bots, and ai agents.
 They automate critical processes in various sectors, such as healthcare, where they manage patient data; retail, where they handle inventory; and finance, where they execute transactions.

 • NHIs often possess elevated privileges, granting them access to sensitive resources.
 This makes them attractive targets for attackers seeking to gain unauthorized access and move laterally within a system.

 • Compromise APIs: Gaining access to sensitive data and functionality.
+A compromised api can be used to directly access sensitive data or execute unauthorized commands.

 • Launch supply chain attacks: Targeting interconnected systems and services.
+If an NHI used by a trusted vendor is compromised, attackers can use it to infiltrate your systems.

 • Breach data vaults: Stealing valuable secrets and credentials.
+An NHI with access to a secrets manager could be leveraged to steal other credentials.

-As organizations embrace automation and AI, the need to secure NHIs becomes paramount.
+As organizations embrace automation and ai, the need to secure NHIs becomes paramount.
 The next section will explore the importance of anomaly detection in mitigating these risks, offering a proactive approach to safeguarding the modern digital landscape.

 The Importance of Anomaly Detection for NHI Security